 I've been making this easy cornbread recipe for nearly 10 years - it results in moist, fresh-tasting cornbread each and every time!

 2 teaspoons baking powder

-1/4 teaspoon baking soda
+¼ teaspoon baking soda

 ¼ cup light brown sugar

-3/4 cup frozen corn kernels, thawed
+¾ cup frozen corn kernels, thawed

 1 cup buttermilk

 ½ cup unsalted butter, melted and cooled slightly

-1. Preheat oven to 400 degrees F. Spray an 8-inch square baking dish (glass is recommended) with nonstick cooking spray.
-Whisk flour, cornmeal, baking powder, salt, and baking soda in medium bowl until combined; set aside.
+1. Preheat oven to 400 degrees F. Spray an 8-inch square baking dish (glass is recommended) with non-stick cooking spray.